writingteacher/rob-whyte/index.md

 Edited about 75 pages of instructions for a software testing tool in the Netherlands.
 Reviewed entire site from account settings to milestone creation and made adjustments for accuracy and clarity.

 Sample [here](https://help.testmonitor.com/requirements-overview){:target="_blank" rel="noopener"}.

+### Write User Guide
+Working on behalf of the New Zealand Board of Education, the client needed user guides that helped teachers navigate a job share platform.
+I wrote instructional guides for users and administrators.

+Website [here](https://help.testmonitor.com/requirements-overview){:target="_blank" rel="noopener"}.Content behind login.

 ### Markdown